Glenwood Community SD

 Rock Springs, WY

-(Superintendent Kelly McGovern) We’re happy to continue working with Sweetwater County School District #1, our sixth year moving through the process (partner since 2014-2015).
-Chief Academic Officer, Wanda Maloney, continues to select excellent representatives from across the district to sit on the various committees and gladly reported significant improvements in assessment scores.
-As president of the Wyoming Curriculum Directors Association, we’re proud to work with so closely with this talented educator!
+(Superintendent Kelly McGovern) We’re happy to continue working with Sweetwater County School District #1, our seventh year moving through the process (partner since 2014-2015).
+We’re excited to work with their new Chief Academic Officer, Jodie Garner, and all of the great educators in this district who have consistently been seeing improvements in assessment scores.

 USD 244 & USD 245 (Consortium)